alinadubenco/padlab/README.md

 2. Lab2 -> branch "lab2"

 ## System funnctionality
-This is the implementation of a simple an e-commerce system which will handle the ordering and warehouse operations.
+This is the implementation of a simple e-commerce system which will handle the ordering and warehouse operations.

 There are 2 types of possible users of the system, each having a list of operations that they can perform: